sentilo/sentilo/docs/use_a_virtual_machine.rst

    Mac OS users might check if the downloaded file has the original :literal:`.ova` extension.
 If it has a :literal:`.ovf` extension, you have to rename it back to :literal:`.ova`, otherwise it possibly won't import to VirtualBox (the import will stuck forever).

-The appliance contains the **1.9.0 Sentilo release** and runs Ubuntu Server 18.04.
+The appliance contains the **1.9.0 Sentilo release** and runs Ubuntu Server 18.04 *(We are currently working on updating the vm to version 2.1.0 of Sentilo, please stay tuned for future updates)*.

 Components installed: